Skip to content

 The practitioner sits with one leg extended and the other leg bent with the foot close to the body.

-The ankle of the bent leg is held with the hands and rotated in a controlled circular motion.
+The ankle of the bent leg is held with the hands and rotated in a controlled circle.

-The movement is isolated to the ankle without moving the entire leg.
+The movement takes place in the ankle only, without moving the entire leg.

 The exercise is performed eight times in one direction and then eight times in the opposite direction.